nestorSag/mlops-lite/README.md

 ## MLFlow provisioning (optional)

 This project uses [this Terraform module](https://github.com/nestorSag/terraform-aws-mlflow-server) to provision a production MLFlow server if one is needed.
 Run `make mlflow-server` to start the process, or `make mlflow-server-rm` to tear it down.
+The server architecture is shown below.

 ![Architecture diagram](other/images/mlflow-server.png)